ozguloguz/challenges/README.md

 		   It changes direction like a roller coaster!"
 		   Muhammet Emin Tekin - 30 - Composer

-        3. "We three go on at 7th floor and pressed 3, 2 and 1.
+        3. "We three got on at 7th floor and pressed buttons for floors 3, 2 and 1.
 		   The elevator went to the first floor first.
 So..
 First things first?
 Is that it?"
 		   Berkant Gokdemir - 30 - Football Player - Manchester United FC

 		4. "I rather use the stairs.
 It's good for my health."